 While Scott’s movies garnered box office success, they never received the acclaim that generated Academy Award nominations.

-In 2002, the Scott brothers won an Emmy for the television movie "The Gathering Storm."
+In 2002, Scott and his brother Ridley won an Emmy for the television movie “The Gathering Storm.”

 Scott also was nominated for the Emmy as a producer for the CBS drama “The Good Wife.”